prolific-sunder/CS-2450-UVSim/README.md

 ## Description
 Collaborative project to create UVSim.
 UVSim is a virtual machine designed to interpret BasicML instructions.
 This implementation provides a graphical interface (GUI) for easier interaction.
--BasicML: Programs are written as signed four-digit decimal numbers (e.g., +1234, -0456).<br>
+-BasicML: Programs are written as signed six-digit or four-digit decimal numbers (e.g., +1234, -0456).
+Each file can only contain 4 or 6 digit instructions, not mixed.<br>
--Memory: UVSim supports 100 memory locations (00–99).<br>
+-Memory: UVSim supports 250 memory locations (00–249).<br>
 -CPU & Registers: Tracks the Accumulator and Program Counter in real time.<br>
 -GUI Features: Configure color scheme, load files, save files, run programs, reset memory, monitor execution, view memory/register state and edit memory/instructions directly in a Tkinter window.